Report on independent review findings

 Public consultation on the Report

 The public consultation on the Report has now closed.

 Review terms of reference

-- Assess available evidence on the market benefits of South Australia’s moratorium on the commercial cultivation of GM crops.
+- Assessed available evidence on the market benefits of South Australia’s moratorium on the commercial cultivation of GM crops.

-- Assess the degree of awareness of South Australia’s moratorium amongst key trading partners and food production businesses operating in South Australia and other Australian states.
+- Assessed the degree of awareness of South Australia’s moratorium amongst key trading partners and food production businesses operating in South Australia and other Australian states.

-- Consider evidence from South Australian businesses and industry, market and trade data, the experience in other Australian and international jurisdictions and other relevant evidence to inform the analysis.
+- Considered evidence from South Australian businesses and industry, market and trade data, the experience in other Australian and international jurisdictions and other relevant evidence to inform the analysis.